Lavinia Warren: Personal life

 Though their fame afforded Warren and Stratton a life of luxury, it came with downsides.
 They were presented as childlike to the public by P.T.
 Barnum.
 This was an advertising strategy to make the audience feel sympathetic for them in order to sell more tickets.
 Though they were some of the most famous people in America at the time, due to the way they were presented, people treated them like children.

 Many people Warren met wanted to pet her and hold her.
 She wrote in her autobiography "It seemed impossible, to make people understand at first that I was not a child; that, being a woman, I had the womanly instinct of shrinking from a form of familiarity which in the case of a child of my size would have been as natural as it was permissible."

 Even though Warren was not extremely fond of how she was viewed by the public, she still continued to perform.
 Since her life revolved around her presence in the media, she once said "I belong to the public."

+Several years later on January 10, 1883, Lavinia Warren and her husband stayed at Newhall House in Milwaukee, Wisconsin on the day it caught fire.
+They were narrowly rescued by their friend and manager, Sylvester Bleeker, from what had been referred to as "one of the worst hotel fires in American history."